Fall 2024 Oral Presentation Scripts

 Photobook, 244 × 338mm, 44 pages, 2022

 When I lived on a farm with my family during the pandemic, I became increasingly attuned to the nature around me, noticing details I had overlooked before.
 I picked up my camera and began capturing moments from sunrise to sundown.
 The traces of each season were always present—reflected in the shifting landscapes, plants, and animals.
 Looking back at these photos, I can vividly recall the memories behind each one.
+Postcards made in collaboration with June Lihua Yu, 2024.
 Miscellaneous Box, 2024

 Photobook, 244 × 338mm, 44 pages, 2022